Access Keys:

 Authenticating via Touchstone with the Duo authentication requirement enabled

-1. Launch a webpage (Chrome, Firefox, Safari and Internet Explorer), that requires Touchstone authentication and begin to authenticate as normal
+1. Launch a webpage (Chrome, Firefox, Safari and Internet Explorer), that requires Touchstone authentication and begin to authenticate as normal.

 Duo Push

-1. A request will be sent to your mobile device via the Duo app
+2. A request will be sent to your mobile device via the Duo app

 You must have an active mobile (cellular) or wifi connection to receive this request

-Example of Duo Push with Android Example of Duo Push with iOS |
+Example of Duo Push with iOS

 If your mobile phone doesn't automatically show the Duo Push request, you can force a refresh of push requests by tapping and dragging the "MIT" account downwards on your phone.